hl7dk/kl-gateway-rehab/input/pagecontent/index.md

 * The time of the referal is mandatory
 * A reference to a replaced referal may be present.
 * There might be one or two categories, one is mandatory
-* The dischage date is optional
+* The dischage date is mandatory
-* The status reason is optional
+* The status reason is optional, but 'must support'
-* The date where the first encounter was planned is optional
+* The date where the first encounter was planned is optional, but 'must-support'
 * Both FHIR statuses are mandatory.
 Each of them should be drawn from the appropriate standard FHIR-ValueSet

 ## FocusCondition